 So here is how it works in my house…

-- Depending on the severity of the offense, I will provide ways for them to earn privileges back.
+Once responsibilities are done, they get free time.
+If they break rules, they lose privileges.
+Depending on the severity of the offense, I will provide ways for them to earn privileges back.

 By doing this, I help keep my kids motivated.
 I have noticed that they often do not whine, they just simply get their chores done because they know that after their chores, they can have fun!